-Every message and document passed through Dekko is secured with multiple layers of encryption and can only be read by the sender and the receiver, no one else.
+Every message, document and video conference on Dekko is secured with multiple layers of encryption and can only be read by the sender and the receiver, no one else.
 No information on the server or in transit can be used to decrypt and read the data.
-Even the creators of Dekko and administrators of a system using Dekko Secure cannot see users’ data, since the user’s password is itself encrypted.
+Even the creators of Dekko and administrators of a system using Dekko Secure cannot see user's data, since the user’s password is itself encrypted.

 What infrastructure do you store user data on, and where?

-Is your application safe?
+Is Dekko safe?
 Has it been independently verified?

 Do you support 2FA?

 Yes!
 For regular Dekko accounts, 2FA is performed using the TOTP standard, meaning apps like Microsoft Authenticator, Google Authenticator or open source alternatives can be used.
 Azure Active Directory accounts can also utilise MFA during the log in procedure based on the parent organisation’s security policies.
 AAD can also specifically target Dekko for MFA, as well as other Conditional Access controls.

 What is left on my device after logging out?